dtrifunac/dtrifunac/README.md

 ### Hi there 👋

-I'm a student at the University of Minnesota and am working on research projects aimed at improving pedestrian safety and lowering carbon emissions.
-To learn more or get in touch, please contact me at my [LinkedIn](https://www.linkedin.com/in/dimitri-trifunac-b90039205/).
-Down below in my public repos you can find some of my notable projects.
+I'm a recent graduate of the University of Minnesota.
+Please contact me at my [LinkedIn](https://www.linkedin.com/in/dimitri-trifunac-b90039205/).

 <!--
 **dtrifunac/dtrifunac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.